avcoder/unit08-lesson03/slides.md

 # Exercise: Ordering (pg.2)

-- Paste following in our `app/index.tsx`
+- Paste following in our `app/index.tsx` -- Where would you call it?
 ```tsx
 function orderShoppingList(shoppingList: ShoppingListItemType[]) {
   return shoppingList.sort((item1, item2) => {